-6 LIVESTOCK SELECTION AND EVALUATION
+6 LIVESTOCK SELECTION AND EVALUATION 3 units, 2 lecture hours, 3 lab hours

 This course involves a detailed analysis of various visual and physical methods of appraising beef, sheep, swine and horses concerning functional and economic value.
 Written and oral summaries of evaluation will be learned.
 Specific reference will be made to performance data and factors determining carcass value.
 (A, CSU, UC)